Fotografiska: Fotografiska Berlin

 Fotografiska Berlin opened in September 2023 at the former Kunsthaus Tacheles.

 Fotografiska Shanghai

 Fotografiska Shanghai, China, opened alongside the city's Suzhou Creek in October 2023.

 Fotografiska Oslo

 In 2024, Fotografiska announced the opening of Fotografiska Oslo in Norway's oldest public library (now renamed Deich), as part of the Deich, House of Photography.
 The museum is scheduled to open in 2028.

+Fotografiska Shenzhen

+In June 2026, Fotografiska announced the opening of its second location in China, Fotografiska Shenzhen, on 1 October 2026.
+The inaugural exhibition programme will feature TOILETPAPER, Michael Najjar and Shi Guowei, alongside Storm an exhibition from the 2024 Prix Pictet cycle.